 Solid Timber Floors

-Solid timber floors are the crème de la crème of flooring, and if you’re lucky enough to have native timber floors in your house it’ll cost you around $65 per square metre to have those beauties sanded and polished with three coats of polyurethane.
-However, if you want to install solid timber floors it’s going to cost you a fair bit more.
-Brand new solid timber floors will cost in excess of $100 per square metre plus installation, however, you won’t need to polish them after installation.
+Solid timber floors are the crème de la crème of flooring, and if you’re lucky enough to have native timber floors in your house it’ll cost you around £25 per square metre to have those beauties sanded and polished with three coats of polyurethane.
+If you want to install solid timber floors it’s going to cost you a fair bit more.
+Brand new solid timber floors will cost in excess of £60 per square metre including installation, however, you won’t need to polish them after installation.

 Looking for flooring inspiration?
-Check out what flooring styles our past customers opted for.
+See what flooring other Refresh customers have opted for in Our Projects.

 If you would like to discuss options and ideas for renovation project, please use the enquiry form on this page to provide us with your contact details.
 We will get in touch with you at a time that suits you to discuss your project.
 If you would like to provide us with more information about your project, we have a more comprehensive enquiry form on our "Get in touch" page too.